 Depending on which area of the knee is damaged, several injection therapy options exist.
 Many of these injections will utilize anti-inflammatory medications and corticosteroids to reduce pain and swelling.

 Stage 4: Severe.
 This is the most severe phase of knee arthritis in New Orleans and is characterized by constant pain, swelling, and stiffness.
 X-rays will reveal that the bones of the knee have begun to rub together because there is little to no cartilage remaining between the bones.
 Also, the naturally-occurring lubricating fluid in the knee is no longer present in the knee.

 At this point, the most beneficial option for a patient to consider is a joint replacement procedure.
 Depending upon where arthritis is most present and the severity of the damage to the joint, either a partial knee replacement or total knee replacement will be recommended.

-If you are experiencing discomfort in one or both of your knees – and want to rule out knee arthritis in New Orleans – call our office today to schedule a consultation Fix AOL desktop gold icon missing error.
+If you are experiencing discomfort in one or both of your knees – and want to rule out knee arthritis in New Orleans – call our office today to Schedule a Consultation .
 We’ll do a complete examination and discuss your treatment options.